adzap/voice_form/README.markdown

 You don't have to start the form from the dialplan, but it makes it simple.
 You could start it from within a component method.

-All blocks (setup, validate, do_block etc.) are evaluated in the component scope so you can use component methods and instance variables in them and they will work.
+All callback blocks (setup, validate, timeout etc.) are evaluated in the component scope so you can use component methods and instance variables in them and they will work.
+You don't have to define any callbacks if the field is straight forward and only depends on its length.

 For a more complete example see the examples folder.

+## Commands

 ### voice_form